Atheris nitschei: Description

-Atheris nitschei is a relatively large and stout bush viper, growing to an average total length (including tail) of 60 cm and a maximum total length of at least 80 cm.
+Atheris nitschei is a relatively large and stout bush viper, growing to an average total length (tail included) of 60 cm and a maximum total length of at least 80 cm.
 The males are smaller than the females.

 Common names

-Common names for A. nitschei include Great Lakes bush viper, Nitsche's bush viper, black and green bush viper, Nitsche's tree viper. sedge viper, green viper, bush viper.
+Common names for Atheris nitschei include Great Lakes bush viper, Nitsche's bush viper, black and green bush viper, Nitsche's tree viper. sedge viper, green viper, bush viper.

-Geographic range
+Geographic distribution

-Atheris nitschel is found in forests of the Central African Albertine Rift, in southern and eastern DR Congo, Uganda, western Tanzania, Rwanda, Burundi, and Zambia.
+Atheris nitschei is found in forests of the Central African Albertine Rift, in southern and eastern DR Congo, Uganda, western Tanzania, Rwanda, Burundi, and Zambia.

 The type locality is listed as "Mpororosumpf, Deutsch-Ost-Afrika" [Mpororo swamp, Tanzania-Rwanda border].

 Habitat

-Preferred habitats of A. nitschei are wetland and meadow areas, and elephant grass marshes, along small streams, sometimes in scrub and bush in valleys at higher elevations, and in mountain forests up to the bamboo zone at 1,600–2,800 m altitude.
+Preferred natural habitats of Atheris nitschei are wetland and meadow areas, and elephant grass marshes, along small streams, sometimes in scrub and bush in valleys at higher elevations, and in mountain forests up to the bamboo zone at 1,600–2,800 m altitude.
 It is common in papyrus reed around small lakes.

 Venom

-Atheris nitschi has highly toxic venom like others in the Atheris genus.
-Not much is known about their venom but envenomation has caused severe bleeding and hemorrhaging.
+Atheris nitschei has highly toxic venom like other species in the genus Atheris.
+Not much is known about its venom but envenomation has caused severe bleeding and hemorrhaging.